Ericka Huggins: Early life and education

 Born Ericka Jenkins in Washington, D.C., Huggins was the middle child of three.
 After graduating high school in 1966, Huggins attended Cheyney State College, now Cheyney University of Pennsylvania.
 She then attended Lincoln University, an historically black school in Philadelphia, Pennsylvania.
-There she studied education, and eventually met John Huggins, who she married in 1968.
+There she studied education, and eventually met John Huggins, whom she married in 1968.
 Although Lincoln University's Black Student Congress was opposed to female leaders, Huggins engaged in the group despite the opposition.

-She holds a Master of Arts in sociology from California State University, East Bay.
+She has an MA in sociology from California State University, East Bay.
 Her thesis focused on an education model which proposed "student-centered, community-based tuition-free education for students to minimize the multigenerational race and gender trauma of American".

 Career

-In 1972, she moved to California and became an elected member of the Berkeley Community Development Council.
-In 1976, she was elected to the Alameda County Board of Education.
-She was the first Black person, and the first Black woman to have a seat on the Board.
+In 1972, she moved to California and was elected to the Berkeley Community Development Council.
+In 1976, she was the first Black person elected to the Alameda County Board of Education.

 From 2008 to 2015, Huggins worked in the Peralta Community College District as a professor of sociology, African American studies, and women's studies.
 She taught sociology at both Laney College and at Berkeley City College, as well as women's studies at California State University.

 For more than 30 years, she has lectured at Stanford University, Cornell University, and University of California, Los Angeles where she has spoken about education, spirituality, feminism, prison reform, and queer people of color homelessness.

-In relation to her work with spirituality, Huggins did work for 15 years at the Siddha Yoga Prison Project where she led hatha yoga and meditation to groups such as incarcerated people, public school children, and college students.
+Huggins worked for 15 years at the Siddha Yoga Prison Project where she led hatha yoga and meditation to groups including incarcerated people, public school children, and college students.
 At the Mind/Body Medical Institute, which works with Harvard medical school, she continued sharing her spiritual practices for 5 years.